ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 ## Introduction
 {: #intro}

-The schema of an Activity Tracker event is based on [the CADF standard](http://www.dmtf.org/sites/default/files/standards/documents/DSP0262_1.0.0.pdf) (Cloud Auditing Data Federation).
+The schema of an Activity Tracker (AT) event is based on [the CADF standard](http://www.dmtf.org/sites/default/files/standards/documents/DSP0262_1.0.0.pdf) (Cloud Auditing Data Federation).
 This is an open model for events that is suitable for auditing.

 The CADF event model requires 5 components.
 For Activity Tracker, these translate into: